fcf::NTest::Logger::Writer

 Performing the test: "Engine" -> "User" -> "Motion" ...

-All tests were completed.
-Number of tests: 1
+[SUCCESS] All tests were completed.

 Running (We start with the logging mode debug):